aaronmalone/lapis/README.md

 % anArray.data is now [2 3 4 5 6]
 ```

-Note that you should not re-assign the variable that refers to your published ```LAPISData``` object.
+Note that you should not re-assign the variable that refers to your published ```LAPISData``` object if the intention is to still use the variable on a LAPIS network.

 ```Matlab
 % do not do this -- re-assigning a LAPISData variable